FrontierPsychiatrist/spring-oauth-example/README.md

 Also included are some example client applications for the resource server.

 It's a pretty modern application, using Spring Boot, gradle, thymeleaf and only JavaConfig.
-In my opinion tt's also a good example of how Java applications aren't big bloated "enterprisy" things anymore.
+In my opinion it's also a good example of how Java applications aren't big bloated "enterprisy" things anymore.
 The current sloccount is 519.
 178 of that are just the SQLite dialect for hibernate which
 I had to include because it's not in the official packages.